stakater/stakater-docs/docs/content/sre/onboarding/application-onboarding.md

     type: application
     version: 1.0.0
     ```

-2. The values.yaml contains all the application specific **kubenetes resources** (deployments, configmaps, namespaces, secrets, services, route, podautoscalers, rbac) for the particular environment.
+2. The values.yaml contains all the application specific **kubenetes resources** (deployments, configmaps, namespaces, secrets, services, route, podautoscalers, RBAC) for the particular environment.
 Configure Helm values as per application needs.

     Here is a minimal values file defined for an application with deployment,route,service.

     ```yaml
     # Name of the dependency chart
     application: